abhip161/sms-spam-detector/README.md

 - `app.py` - Streamlit application (single message prediction & dataset evaluation)
 - `requirements.txt` - Dependencies
 - `README.md` - This file
-- `PLACE_MODEL_HERE.txt` - Instructions about placing your trained model
-- `sample_test.csv` - Small sample CSV you can use to test the Evaluation mode
+- `train.csv` -  sample CSV you can use to test the Evaluation mode

 ## How to use
 1. Train your model in Colab and export it: